Saiyato/rockbox-theme/README.md

 ## Credits

 This theme is mainly an adaptations of the "Googley" theme created by Guillaume Cocatre-Zilgi.
-Some parts we're used from other skins: iVideo (by Humberto Santana), AAAudio (by Panzerfauste & Nathan Beaumont), IPhoshaV1.1 (by rorogio) and smart320 (by Sorin Costache).
+Some parts were used from other skins: iVideo (by Humberto Santana), AAAudio (by Panzerfauste & Nathan Beaumont), IPhoshaV1.1 (by rorogio) and smart320 (by Sorin Costache).